anugrahk21/Project-Cerberus/README.md

 6. **IP Logging**: Attacker source address tracked for forensic analysis
 7. **Context Replay**: Session history included in every request for multi-turn conversations
 8. **Response Scanning**: AI output checked for canary leakage before returning to user
+9. **Single Point of Failure Mitigation**: By decoupling security into independent judges, the system ensures that a failure in one method (e.g., keyword matching) is caught by another (e.g., semantic analysis), addressing a **critical vulnerability** in simple wrapper defenses.
 <p align="right">(<a href="#table-of-contents">BACK TO MAIN MENU</a>)</p>

 ---